 (All photographs by Garlinda Birkbeck.)

 In addition to these permanent members of staff, the Bureau also works with experienced freelancers.
-In 2013 this has included Victoria Hollingsworth, an experienced TV assistant producer and Jason Lewis, formerly the investigations editor of the Sunday Telegraph.
+The Bureau is working on a project about the legal doctrine, joint enterprise, with Melanie McFadyean, writer, journalist and lecturer at City University London.
+In 2013 the Bureau worked with Victoria Hollingsworth, an experienced TV assistant producer and Jason Lewis, formerly the investigations editor of the Sunday Telegraph.

 The Bureau has a board of trustees, which meets six times a year.
 The trustees have overall responsibility for the finances and strategy of the Bureau.
 It plays no part in the day to day editorial decisions.
 The board appoints the Managing Editor, who has editorial freedom to pursue investigations and research consistent with the objectives of the Bureau set out here.

 There is one sub-committee of the board – the Editorial Advisory Committee, which meets monthly.
 The role of the EAC is to ensure that the managing editor’s selection of subjects for investigation is consistent with the Bureau’s objectives, that the methods of investigation are technically rigorous and of high quality and the publishing partnerships will not adversely affect the reputation of the Bureau.

 In fulfilling this role, the EAC is a forum in which both advice and suggestions can be given and also ideas and methods of investigation can be challenged.
 However, the EAC is similar to the supervisory (Aufsichtsrat) board in Germany – it has a monitoring, not a management role.
 If the EAC believes that the Editor is not meeting the objectives of the Bureau, it can inform the chair of the trustees.